Infotainment & Telematics

 Keuper, Alkemade (Computest), 2018 [11]

-This 2018 report covers the Harman MIB2 platform in the Volkswagen Golf GTE and Audi A3 e-tron.
+Computest's 2018 report covers the Harman MIB2 platform in the Volkswagen Golf GTE and the Audi A3 e-tron.
 The MIB2 runs QNX 6.5.0 on an Nvidia Tegra T30.
-With its Wi-Fi hotspot active a port scan revealed Telnet, undocumented TCP services, and UPnP; the Telnet root password was a descrypt() hash with the 8-character maximum imposed by that algorithm, breakable by FPGA dictionary attack for under $100.
-A remotely exploitable bug in an undocumented service escalated from arbitrary file read to a root shell on the MMX unit.
-An internal 10.0.0.0/24 network with a default Telnet password led to the RCC unit (a second QNX processor for CAN), which communicated with a Renesas V850 CAN controller over SPI.
-V850 firmware updates from the RCC required no signature re-validation; the team outlined the path to arbitrary CAN injection via backdoored V850 firmware but stopped short of implementing it for IP reasons.
-The CAN gateway blocked access to safety-critical buses.
-Two additional entry vectors were documented: on the Audi the cellular (Audi connect) interface exposed a public IPv4 address reachable from the internet where the ISP permitted client-to-client traffic, and a USB-to-Ethernet dongle plugged into the head unit was recognised as an unfirewalled debug interface exposing the same internal services as Wi-Fi.
+With the Wi-Fi hotspot active, a port scan turned up Telnet, undocumented TCP services, and UPnP; the Telnet root password was a descrypt() hash, capped at the 8-character maximum that algorithm imposes, and an FPGA dictionary attack broke it for under $100.
+A remotely exploitable bug in an undocumented service took the researchers from arbitrary file read to a root shell on the MMX unit.
+An internal 10.0.0.0/24 network with a default Telnet password led to the RCC unit (a second QNX processor for CAN), which talked to a Renesas V850 CAN controller over SPI.
+V850 firmware updates from the RCC needed no signature re-validation; the team mapped out the path to arbitrary CAN injection through backdoored V850 firmware but did not implement it, for IP reasons.
+The CAN gateway blocked access to the safety-critical buses.
+Two more entry vectors are documented.
+On the Audi, the cellular (Audi connect) interface exposed a public IPv4 address reachable from the internet wherever the ISP allowed client-to-client traffic.
+And a USB-to-Ethernet dongle plugged into the head unit was recognised as an unfirewalled debug interface, exposing the same internal services as the Wi-Fi.

 Back-connect to the Connected Car